 Other types of school like academies and private schools don’t have to follow the national curriculum.
 Academies must teach a broad and balanced curriculum including English, maths and science.
 They must also teach religious education.
 Please follow the link www.gov.uk/national-curriculum for more information.

-N.B Curriculum maps for each Year group are at the bottom of this page.
+N.B Curriculum maps for each Year group are available by clicking here.

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 Ofsted inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.

 Ofsted is a non-ministerial department.
-Please follow this link for more information.
+Please click here for more information about Ofsted.